somnusjs/somnus/README.md

 npm test
 ```

+Why do we run tests for both `src` and `lib` directories?
+Because as library authors, we're responsible for ensuring that the build process transpiles & outputs as it should, and the best way to do that is by testing the code from both source and dist.

 ## Migration

+### from v3 to v8
+- the **somnus@8** API itself is backward compatible, so you should expect no breaking changes in this space
+- as `somnus` is always just a thin wrapper around `restify`, its major version will always match that of `restify`.
+Please consult the corresponding [Restify migration guide](http://restify.com/docs/home/) for breaking changes regarding Restify internal itself.

+### from below to v3
 - If you have never used **somnus@1** or **somnus@2**, migration is of no concern for you
 - If you are using **somnus@1** or **somnus@2**, please understand that **somnus@3** is completely rewritten, and there is no migration path at all between v2 and v3. v3 exposes a different set of APIs and philosophies behind how the entire framework should be used.